The Difference Between Health and Wellness (& Why It Matters!)

 • Wellness: Making the choice to eat a balanced diet, exercise more often, and schedule regular doctor visits.

-Furthermore, most people attribute achieving a set number on the scale dictates health, yet as previously highlighted, you cannot truly have health without first achieving wellness.
-So before setting your own goals for health, ask what you really want out of your new sought out transformation and consider:
+Furthermore, most people attribute achieving a set number on the scale that dictates health.
+Yet, as previously highlighted, you cannot truly have health without first achieving wellness.

 • Why do you truly want to lose weight?